charlesrc/nanoscint/README.md

 ### Python Prerequisites

-Code was written in Python 3.9.6.
+Python sections of the code were written in Python 3.9.6.
 To download required Python packages, you can use the following command (preferably in a virtual environment):
 * Python Requirements
   ```sh
   pip install -r requirements.txt